 Some people contact us wondering whether or not they have a specific diagnosis, while others are struggling in some way with difficult emotions or life circumstances.

 Regardless of the type of support you need, we’ll start with an assessment and shift to therapy once we have reached a mutual understanding of the changes you want to make and what is getting in your way.

-I don’t believe that a ‘cookie cutter’ approach to therapy is helpful, human beings are complex and unique.
-I have education and experience in a number of ways of providing therapy and integrate what I know to best meet your needs.
-That said, I do find that mindfulness and acceptance approaches are helpful for a great many clients.
-A psychoanalytic lens allows us to see how early experiences are shaping your present life, especially how you function in relationships, both inside and outside of therapy.
+We don’t believe that a ‘cookie cutter’ approach to therapy is helpful, human beings are complex and unique.
+We have education and experience in a number of ways of providing therapy and integrate what we know to best meet your needs.
+That said, we do find that mindfulness and acceptance approaches are helpful for a great many clients.
+Dr. Turrell is also a Psychoanalyst, and as such, brings a psychoanalytic lens to her work, with an emphasis on how early experiences are shaping your present life, especially how you function in relationships, both inside and outside of therapy.

-At present, I do not conduct assessments for ADHD, Learning Disorders, or Autism Spectrum Disorders.
-I do not offer therapy for individuals who are struggling with substance use concerns.
+At present, we do not conduct assessments for ADHD, Learning Disorders, or Autism Spectrum Disorders.
+We do not offer therapy for individuals who are struggling with substance use concerns.

 Psychologist or Psychotherapist - what's the difference?

 The first important difference between psychotherapists and psychologists is the number of years of education and training required to register by each college.
 The College of Registered Psychotherapists of Ontario requires members to complete an undergraduate degree that includes 360 hours (total) of training and education.

 In contrast, to become a psychologist in Ontario the College of Psychologists requires: